 5 Main Hazards for Shipbuilders

-Shipyard employees work in some of the most risky environments, which makes it a work profile that demands constant caution 24/7.
+Shipyard employees work in some of the riskiest environments, which makes it a work profile that demands constant caution 24/7.
 Here are some of the facts that make working in a shipyard such a dangerous activity:

 1. Tough working conditions